-For a more detailed description of how a dental implant stays in place, I would recommend that you first read dental implant history.
+For a more detailed description of how a dental implant stays in place, I would recommend that you first read Dental Implant History.
 It will explain the whole idea behind dental implants, and how they were developed.
-It was a chance observation by swedish orthopedic surgeon Prof. Brånemark, that led to the development of dental implants.
+It was a chance observation by swedish orthopedic surgeon Prof. Branemark, that led to the development of dental implants.

-To help you understand the possible problems with dental implants healing, I also recommend that you then take a quick look at dental implant healing.
+To help you understand the possible problems with dental implants healing, I also recommend that you then take a quick look at Dental Implant Healing.
 This gives you a bit more information about what's important for success with your dental implant.
 Go ahead, I'll wait for you here!
 See you in a minute.

 OK, now that you know a bit more about how implants work, we'll take a look at potential dental implant problems.

 First off, most dental implant problems are minor, more of an inconvenience than anything else.
 BUT sometimes serious problems with dental implants can appear.
 Problems which may result in losing the implant.
 However, this is rare.

 The failure rate for dental implants is around 3% to 5%.
 This means that for every 100 implants that a dentist puts in, about 3 to 5 will fail, and have to be removed (or fall out on their own).

 That is the first of several possible dental implant problems - simple failure to become fused to the bone within 3 to 6 months.

 Why would this happen?
 There are 3 main reasons (although there are others too, but they are much less frequent):